natgo/wt-wiki-scraper/wikitext-transpiled/aircraft/JA37D.md

 '''Cons:'''

-* No tracer rounds making it hard to hit enemy aircraft without prior practice
-* Very limited ammo supply with only 150 rounds with no tracer belt options
+* Very limited ammo supply with only 150 rounds
 * No bombs or guided air-to-ground missiles
 * The afterburner's fuel consumption is overwhelmingly fast